ASTex-ICube/DiffPPTBF/README.md

 ### Pipeline

 1) **Reconstruction of a fake C-PPTBF image**: in the `pix2pix` folder you can find the steps to reconstruct a fake C-PPTBF image, by training and testing your own trained model or testing by using our pre-trained model.
 It will output images of the reconstruction ending by `_fake_B.png` which will be used in the next steps.
-2) **Optimization Phase #1**: in the `estimation` folder you can find the steps to estimate the tiling type and the initial values of continuous parameters by prediction using our pre-trained model.
+2) **Optimization Phase #1**: in the `estimation1` folder you can find the steps to estimate the tiling type and the initial values of continuous parameters by prediction using our pre-trained model.
 It will output txt files containing all the parameter values to be used in the Phase #2 and for DiffProxy.
 3) **Optimization Phase #2**:
 4) **DiffProxy**: in the `diffProxy` folder you can find the steps to perform the optimziation with DiffProxy using our pre-trained StyleGan2 model and the Sliced Wasserstein Loss.
 It will output a txt file for the logs of the minimization of the error function and the image matching the input image.